 The new reserve market design has been called into question by PJM based on a slow response during synchronized reserve events.
 In all cases, other than during Winter Storm Elliott, the ACE recovered within the required time frame and no reliability problems occurred.
 PJM responded to this poor performance by unilaterally and inappropriately increasing reserve requirements.
 This increase shifts the burden of poor resource performance from the resources themselves to customers, clearing more reserves instead of directly dealing with the causes of poor performance.
-These increases were the cause of higher reserve prices in 2023 and the first three months of 2024, including several intervals of shortage pricing in May 2023, even while reserve markets cleared over 1,000 MW more than what was normally cleared in the months and years prior.
+These increases were the cause of higher reserve prices in 2023 and the first six months of 2024, including several intervals of shortage pricing in May 2023 and intervals during spin events on January 29, 2024 and June 3, 2024, even while reserve markets cleared over 1,000 MW more than what was normally cleared in the months and years prior.